ACTIONS INDICATE PRIORITIESOne of the mistakes I used to make was assuming that if a guy expressed interest in me that he was:

 Interest is not an automatic precursor to commitment or even actions.

-I learned the hard way that there is no point in latching on to hallmarks that we think indicate a relationship if the landmarks (commitment, consistency, balance, progression and intimacy) aren’t there.
-We can also tell a great deal about the lengths and breadths of someone’s interest if we open our eyes and ears as opposed to deceiving ourselves.
+I learned the hard way that there is no point in latching on to hallmarks we think indicate a relationship if the landmarks (commitment, consistency, balance, progression and intimacy) aren’t there.
+We can also tell a great deal about the lengths and breadths of someone’s interest if we open our eyes and ears instead of deceiving ourselves.

-Sure, someone might be texting or calling, but if they’re afraid to talk about their feelings, reluctant to say that they’re in a relationship, but are happy to shag and ultimately do things on their terms, they’re not interested in a mutual relationship.
+Sure, someone might text or call.
+If they’re afraid to talk about their feelings, reluctant to say that they’re in a relationship, but are happy to shag and ultimately do things on their terms, they’re not interested in a mutual relationship.

-This is when we have to acknowledge that a lot of the things that have gone unsaid have really been about dancing around the obvious fact that we’re not in a relationship (or certainly not the one we want) but that they’ve also been managing down our expectations.
+This is when we have to acknowledge that a lot of the things that have gone unsaid have really been about dancing around the obvious fact that we’re not in a relationship (or certainly not the one we want).
+They’ve also been managing down our expectations.

-Yes, we want a partner to be interested in us and to take an interest in us, but that’s not where it starts and ends, especially if you’re like me and the reason why you get hung up on interest is because you spent a lot of your childhood craving a parent’s interest and feeling wounded by their absence whether it was physical or emotional and then diverted that to romantic partners.
+Yes, we want a partner to be interested in us and to take an interest in us.
+However, that’s not where interest starts and ends.
+This is especially do if you’re like me and the reason you get hung up on interest is that you spent a lot of your childhood craving a parent’s interest and feeling wounded by their physical and/or emotional absence and then diverted that to romantic partners.
 Someone takes an interest in us and we’re carrying on as if it’s the loaf when it’s really crumbs.

 If we’re honest with ourselves, getting stuck on interest taps into a root belief that we’re not interesting and worthy enough (based on our perception of events in the past).
-Trying to get validation on How interesting am I? is the real-world equivalent of living your life off of ‘likes’ on Facebook.
+Trying to validate How interesting am I? is the real-world equivalent of living your life off of ‘likes’ on Facebook.

-If they’re texting, calling, sleeping with you, keeping a foothold in your life or whatever they’re doing but you’re not in a loving relationship, you’re clearly ‘interesting’ to them but what you truly need (if you want a loving relationship), is someone who will consistently act with love, care, trust and respect.
+If they’re texting, calling, sleeping with you, keeping a foothold in your life, or whatever they’re doing, but you’re not in a loving relationship, you’re clearly ‘interesting’ to them.
+However, what you truly need, if you want a loving relationship, is someone who will consistently act with love, care, trust, and respect.

-Someone can be interested in you but not be interested in co-creating a mutually fulfilling relationship but if someone values and so prioritises being in a mutually fulfilling relationship and is also interested in you, they will demonstrate that interest in you as a by-product of engaging in the relationship and allowing it the opportunity to develop rather than narrowing it only to the areas that suit them.
+Someone can be interested in you but not be interested in co-creating a mutually fulfilling relationship.
+If someone values and so prioritises being in a mutually fulfilling relationship and is also interested in you, they will demonstrate it.
+Their interest and commitment will be a by-product of actively engaging in the relationship.
+They will allow the opportunity to develop rather than narrowing it to only the areas that suit them.

-If they’re genuinely interested in a possible relationship as well as you, they don’t burn up their energy resisting being emotionally available and letting the relationship develop.
+If they’re genuinely interested in a possible relationship as well as you, they’re not trying to dodge it.
+They don’t burn up their energy resisting being emotionally available and letting the relationship develop.

 Your thoughts?